danhorst/danhorst.com/content/writing/tech-debt.md

 Aside from ephemeral software that is discarded after use.
 </span> is free from technical debt.
 Despite this, it's hard for organizations to make productive, impactful changes to the processes and practices that cause technical debt to arise.

-I use a specific conceptual framework to guide my approach to technical debt to guide my actions and avoid succumbing to the temptation to dismiss crushing technical debt as inevitable and insurmountable.
+It is tempting—and common—to draw parallels between technical debt and _financial_ debt.
+You can try to apply lessons from [Financial Peace University][2] to your code base and technical systems but I think it is more useful to think about of technical debt in terms of its impact on marginal cost.

 One of core responsibilities of software engineers is to control the marginal cost<label for="marginal-cost" class="margin-toggle sidenote-number"></label>
 <input type="checkbox" id="marginal-cost" class="margin-toggle"/>